 What Is Drug and Alcohol Detox Like?

-Your treatment team will conduct physical exams and psychological assessments to determine the most effective detox approaches based on your:
+Your treatment team will administer physical exams and psychological assessments.
+These helps us determine the most effective drug detox approaches based on your:

 Alcohol and Drug Detox Tailored to You

-How Long Does Detox Take?
+How Long Does Drug Detox Take?

 The time it takes to detox depends on: